en Managing Conflicts of Interest

 CS Policies for Managing Conflicts of Interest in Connection with Investment Research

-This note summarises certain policies (together the "Policy") adopted by Credit Suisse Securities (Europe) Limited for compliance with the requirements of the Financial Conduct Authority (the "FCA") in the United Kingdom and for compliance with the requirements under Article 20 of the Market Abuse Regulation ("MAR") in the European Union relating to the management of conflicts of interest in connection with investment recommendations.
-The Policy applies to all investment research prepared by the Global Markets Research department of Credit Suisse AG or its subsidiaries or affiliates (collectively "CS") that is distributed or made available in the EU.
+This note summarises certain policies (together the "Policy") adopted by Credit Suisse AG or its subsidiaries or affiliates (collectively "CS") for compliance with the requirements of the Financial Conduct Authority (the "FCA") in the United Kingdom and for compliance with the requirements under Article 20 of the Market Abuse Regulation in the European Union relating to the management of conflicts of interest in connection with investment recommendations.
+The Policy applies to all investment research prepared by the Sustainability, Research and Investment Solutions ("SRI") Securities Research department of CS that is distributed or made available in the EU.

 The production of investment research outside the EU may be subject to additional local requirements, policies and procedures.
 In particular, the requirements of the US, Japan, Korea, Canada and Switzerland impose additional restrictions on the activities of research analysts.
 This Policy has been prepared for compliance with the FCA's conduct of business rules, and the European Market Abuse Regulation other and is not intended to create third party rights or duties that would not already exist if the policy was not made available, nor does it form part of any contract between CS and any client.

 Investment research is material that generally contains either:

 - Analysis of factors likely to influence the future performance of an investment or issuers; or